 This isn’t really about NationBuilder, Facebook, Cambridge Analytica, or even Palantir, it’s about the the deathly interconnectivity of systems, the excessive concentration of data in too few very powerful hands, the ability to infinitely replicate our data, and failing to innovate means to protect at the same rate we have innovated means to exploit.

 Incidentally, Marc Andreesson, one half of a16z, is a Silicon Valley legend.
 He was co-author of Mosaic, then co-founder of Netscape, and has his finger in more tech pies than you can imagine.
 He personally invested early in Facebook, but in Oct/Nov 2015 he sold about 73%, or $160m worth of his personal shares over the course of 2 weeks.

 A big theme is the way regulation hobbles innovation.
 In some cases I’m not entirely un-inclined to agree.
 I’ve seen unforgivable disruption caused in the name of audit, regulation, or governance, but that’s when it’s done badly.
-Perception that it’s bad comes from the differential opportunity cost to a business versus an individual of NOT getting it right and not having effective oversight.
-I can pretty much guarantee there would be a fundamental difference of opion about checks and minimum controls necessary, no matter how focused you are on failing fast.
+Perception that its bad comes from the opportunity cost to a business versus an individual of NOT getting it right and not having effective oversight.
+I can pretty much guarantee there would be a fundamental difference of opinion about the checks and minimum controls necessary.

 Round and round and round it goes.
 Where it stops?
 Nobody knows